Keynote

 Panel 5: China's International Communication in New Era

-How Can China Dialogue with Global Progressive Forces in the New Era?
+How Can China Dialogue With Global Progressive Forces in the New Era?

 A New World Communication Order Beyond the Cold War

-Together, we aim to explore a new path for international communication—one that serves the broadest masses of people worldwide and truly follows the mass line.
+Together, we aim to explore a new path for international communication — one that serves the broadest masses of people worldwide and truly follows the mass line.